Terror management theory: Mortality and self-esteem on health risks

 Studies have shown that mortality and self-esteem are important factors of the terror management theory.
 Jessop et al. (2008) study this relationship within four studies that all examine how people react when they are given information on risks, specifically, in terms of the mortality related to the risks of driving.
 More specifically, the researchers were exploring how participants acted in terms of self-esteem, and its impact on how mortality-related health-risk information would be received.
 Overall, Jessop et al. (2008) found that even when mortality is prominent, people who engage in certain behaviors to improve their self-esteem have a greater chance of continuing with these activities.
 Mortality and self-esteem are both factors that influence people's behaviors and decision-making regarding their health.
 Furthermore, individuals who are involved in behaviors and possess motivation to enhance their self-worth are less likely to be affected by the importance placed on health risks, in terms of mortality.

 Self-esteem is important when mortality is made salient.
 It can allow people a coping mechanism, one that can cushion individuals' fears; and thus, impacting one's attitudes towards a given behavior.
 Individuals who have higher levels of self-esteem regarding their behavior(s) are less likely to have their attitudes, and thus their behaviors changed regardless of mortality salience or death messages.
 People will use their self-esteem to hide behind their fears of dying.
 In terms of smoking behaviors, people with higher smoking-based self-esteem are less susceptible to anti-smoking messages that relate to death; therefore, mortality salience and death warnings afford them with an even more positive outlook on their behavior, or in this instance their smoking.

 In the Hansen et al. (2010) experiment the researchers manipulated mortality salience.
 In the experiment, Hansen et al. (2010) examined smokers' attitudes towards the behavior of smoking.
 Actual warning labels were utilized to create mortality salience in this specific experiment.
 The researchers first gave participants a questionnaire to measure their smoking-based self-esteem.
 Following the questionnaire, participants were randomly assigned to two different conditions; the first were given anti-smoking warning labels about death and the second control group were exposed to anti-smoking warning labels not dealing with death.
 Before the participants' attitudes towards smoking were taken the researchers introduced an unrelated question to provide a delay.
 Further research has demonstrated that delays allow mortality salience to emerge because thoughts of death become non-conscious.
 Finally, participants were asked questions regarding their intended future smoking behavior.
-However, one weakness in their conduction was that the final questionnaire addressed opinions and behavioral questions, as opposed to the participants' level of persuasion regarding the different anti-smoking warning labels.